cyber-perikarp/auskunftsbegehren_at/3rdPartyLicenses.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Font Awesome
+### Icons
+In the Font Awesome Free download, the CC BY 4.0 license applies to all icons packaged as .svg and .js files types.

+### Fonts
+In the Font Awesome Free download, the SIL OLF license applies to all icons packaged as web and desktop font files.

+### Codese
+In the Font Awesome Free download, the MIT license applies to all non-font and non-icon files.